The Academy of Country Music's multiple Entertainers

 Both men have the perfect voices for their creations.

-Kix Brooks brings a drawling, conversational quality to his "Lost
+Kix Brooks brought a drawling, conversational quality to his "Lost

 And Found" (co-written with Cook) and a burning ember of regret to